-Development of Accessory Dwelling Units (ADUs) provide affordable housing opportunity for lower-income households within a residential neighborhood setting.
+Development of Accessory Dwelling Units (ADUs) provide affordable housing opportunity for lower-income households within a residential neighborhood setting since these units may be occupied by extended family members with no rent charged or may be rented at a below market-rate rent due to their small size and/or configuration.
 The City revised the City's ADU regulations in 2017.
 Since then, the state has passed multiple bills to remove constraints for the development ADUs (including AB 587, AB 671, AB 68, SB 9, and SB 13, among others).
-To ensure continued participation by San Fernando residents, the City will amend its current ADU regulations to align with current State mandates and continue to distribute information on its program and ordinance, through informational handouts and brochures and on the City's website, with print copies made available to the public at City Hall.
+To ensure continued participation by San Fernando residents and encourage development of additional ADUs, the City will amend its current ADU regulations to align with current State mandates, clearly allow ADUs in all zones where residential is allowed including mixed-use sites to comply with State law, and include objective design standards to be uniformly applied without involving personal or subjective judgement.
+The objective design standards will help streamline review and guide property owner on the design of ADUs.